BIG4’s Great Australian Bucket List

 Australia is bursting with jaw-dropping sights and experiences equal of any the world over.
 On our doorstep is an enviable assortment of mind-boggling natural features, enthralling up-close encounters with marine life, and rare attractions.

-This has inspired us to create a Great Australian Bucket List that captures the essential, iconic experiences.
-And as there are 180 BIG4 Holiday Parks planted around the country, you can enjoy top quality accommodation while exploring these unforgettable sights.
+This inspired us to create a Great Australian Bucket List that captures the essential, iconic experiences.

-Swimming with whale sharks – Ningaloo Reef, Western Australia
+Swimming with whale sharks – Ningaloo Reef, WA

 Could there be a more exhilarating experience than sharing the water with whale sharks?
 The sheer size of these animals is almost unfathomable – up to 18m in length – and their distinctive markings appear painted on.
 Luckily, they don’t consider humans to be particularly tasty.
 Whale sharks reliably congregate around Ningaloo Reef, part of the wider World Heritage-listed Ningaloo Marine Park.

 While its addition to the bucket list might raise some eyebrows, the Museum of Old and New Art (MONA) has quickly emerged as a must-visit attraction.
 Located in Hobart, MONA will shatter any preconceptions that this is just another museum.
 A series of quirky, thought-provoking, and even confronting displays and exhibits have led to worldwide acclaim.

 Where to stay: BIG4 Hobart Airport Tourist Park.